ableist "on-the-ground" organizers are the performative ones

 the majority of ANTIHEROINE.'s workers and contributors are based in countries of the global minority (white supremacist capitalist western imperialist states).

-most of us are informed by our lived experiences of living on the stolen Indigenous Lands now coercively called by colonizers as usameriKKKa, unless otherwise stated, and therefore our publication is usameriKKKa-centric. we openly acknowledge our bias, and our usameriKKKa-centricism.
+most of us are informed by our lived experiences of living on the Lands stolen from Indigenous Peoples that are now coercively called by colonizers as "usa / usameriKKKa", unless otherwise stated, and therefore our publication is usameriKKKa-centric. we openly acknowledge our privileges, our biases, and our usameriKKKa-centricism and western-centricism.

-Disclaimer: Neither ANTIHEROINE., nor any of its workers or contributors or people associated, is responsible for, nor necessarily supports or endorses, any of the actions, thoughts, relationships, political opinions, lifestyle choices, et cetera, of any beings or entities published here.
-Neither ANTIHEROINE., nor any of its people associated, is responsible for any actions taken in reaction or response to any of our articles.
+Disclaimer: Neither ANTIHEROINE., nor any of its workers or contributors or people associated, are responsible for, nor necessarily supports or endorses, any of the actions, thoughts, relationships, political opinions, lifestyle choices, et cetera, of any beings or entities published here.
+Neither ANTIHEROINE., nor any associated beings or entities, are responsible for any actions taken in reaction or response to any of our articles.
+We are not liable for any harm incurred from viewing our content.
 We are not medical professionals.